Patient stories are part of the standard of care at a National Cancer Hospital System

 ctca

-Definitely courageous and inspiring.
-These stories also point to an optimism that new treatments are and will continue to change the course of cancer as we know it.
+These stories are definitely courageous and inspiring.
+They also point to optimism that new treatments are and will continue to change the course of cancer as we know it.
 How does CTCA support storytelling around research?

 If you think about all the patients in treatment for a variety of diseases, the percentage who enroll in clinical trials is disappointingly low.
 That number is less than 5% in cancer care.
 In oncology, trials are often reserved for those for whom the standard of care has failed.
 And the biggest issue we face is enrolling patients, so sharing stories about the importance of clinical trials can also be very beneficial for patients.
 There’s an inspirational element to practically every clinical trial story, and there’s an educational aspect that is critical as well.